Documentation Index

 - In your initial request, you set

-to the start of your desired date range and modified_before
+modified_after to the start of your desired date range and modified_before to the end of the range.

 - The API returns a batch of results and a

-boolean indicating if there are more results to fetch.
+has_more boolean indicating if there are more results to fetch.

 - If

-is true, you make another request, but this time you set modified_before
+has_more is true, you make another request, but this time you set modified_before to the modified timestamp of the last drive in the previous batch.

 - You repeat this process until

-is false or you’ve retrieved all the drives you need.
+has_more is false or you’ve retrieved all the drives you need.

 This pagination method allows for efficient retrieval of large datasets while maintaining consistency even if new drives are added or modified during the pagination process.